How to Become a Canadian Citizen in 2020

 The application step is pretty much self-explanatory.
-You must apply for your Canadian citizenship by filling in the forms found on Immigration, Refugees and Citizenship Canada’s website.
+You must apply for your Canadian citizenship by filling in the forms found on Immigration, Refugees, and Citizenship Canada’s website.
 Make sure you fill in all the forms correctly and submit them along with your supporting documents and proof of payment to the appropriate authorities.

 Once you have been notified that you are eligible for Canadian citizenship, you will have to prove your language ability in either French or English.
-You can prove your proficiency by showing the results of language tests, documentation detailing that you have studied in either French or English, or proof that you reached Canadian Language Benchmark level four.
+You can prove your proficiency by showing the results of language tests, documentation detailing that you have studied in either French or English or proof that you reached Canadian Language Benchmark level four.

 4. Canadian Citizenship Test

 The next step of your application is taking the Canadian Citizenship test.
 Once your application has been put forward, you will be given a time and date to take the test.
-In the test, you will be quizzed on various facts and symbols of Canada, including the country’s geography, history, culture, government and geography.
+In the test, you will be quizzed on various facts and symbols of Canada, including the country’s geography, history, culture, government, and geography.

 Taking tests can be stressful for anyone and accidents happen, so if you happened to fail your citizenship test, do not worry.
-You can take the test a second time and if you fail again, you can schedule citizenship interview instead.
+You can take the test a second time and if you fail again, you can schedule a citizenship interview instead.

 5. Citizenship Ceremony

 If you are successful with all of the steps, all you need to do is attend a citizenship ceremony.
 This event is simply a celebration of your newly acquired citizenship.
-During the ceremony, you will have to take the Oath of Citizenship, sing the national anthem and receive your Canadian citizenship application.
+During the ceremony, you will have to take the Oath of Citizenship, sing the national anthem, and receive your Canadian citizenship application.